bigmlcom/sampling/README.md

 ```

 With `reservoir/merge`, reservoirs may be built in parallel on subsets
-of the population and combined afterword, even if the subsets are of
+of the population and combined afterwords, even if the subsets are of
 varying size.

 ### Reservoir Implementations